-AMENDMENT: Amendment by Mr. Markey, #2, to clarify the privacy provisions in the bill to ensure that consumers are capable of protectin their personal information while at the same time still protecting Copyrighted works.

-DISPOSITION: AGREE TO by a voice vote.
+AMENDMENT: Amendment by Mr. Markey, #2, to clarify the privacy provisions in the bill to ensure that consumers are capable of protecting their personal information while at the same time still protecting copyrighted works.
+DISPOSITION: AGREED TO by a voice vote.

-AMENDMENT: Amendment by Mr. Stearns, #3, to provide for process to define the term technological protection measure.

-DISPOSITION: WITHDRAWN by unanimous concent.
+AMENDMENT: Amendment by Mr. Steams, #3, to provide for a process to define the term technological protection measure.
+DISPOSITION: WITHDRAWN by unanimous consent.

-AMENDMENT: Amendment by Mr. Dingell, #4, to extend the existing Nation Telecommunication Information Administration (NTIA) study to cover a determination of the impact of the anti-circumvention provisions on research and developement, including reverse engineering.
+AMENDMENT: Amendment by Mr. Dingell, #4, to extend the existing National Telecommunications Information Administration (NTIA) study to cover a determination of the impact of the anti-circumvention provisions on research and development, including reverse engineering.
+DISPOSITION: AGREED TO by a voice vote.

 AMENDMENT: Amendment by Mr. Klug, #5, to provide a process for the Secretary of Commerce to waive the implementation of rules preventing circumvention of a technological protection measure in certain circumstances for classes of copyrighted works.
+DISPOSITION: AGREED TO by a voice vote.

-AMENDMENT: Amendment by Mr. White, #6, to clarify that the anti-circumvention provisions of bill and the corresponding civil remedies to not infringe on the rights of users to exercise their First Amendment rights.
+AMENDMENT: Amendment by Mr. White, #6, to clarify that the anti-circumvention provisions of the bill and the corresponding civil remedies do not infringe on the rights of users to exercise their First Amendment rights.
+DISPOSITION: AGREED TO by a voice vote.

-AMENDMENT: Amendment by Mr. White, #7, to rquire the Secretary of Commerce to conduct a study on the relationship between the developement of electronic commerce and copyright law and report to Congress within one year after enactment.
+AMENDMENT: Amendment by Mr. White, #7, to require the Secretary of Commerce to conduct a study on the relationship between the development of electronic commerce and copyright law and report to Congress within one year after enactment.
+DISPOSITION: AGREED TO by a voice vote.

-AMENDMENT: Amendment by Mr. White, # 8, to provide a framework that allows for registration between Internet broadcasters and content providers on royalty payments and for temporary storage of copyrighted content in computer servers.
+AMERICALENT: Amendment by Mr. White, FR, to provide a framework that allows for negotiations between Internet broadcassers and compute providers an anythy payments and for temporary mesage of copyrighted content in computer serves.
+IMPOSTITION: WITHOUANN by ampiepous commit.

-DISPOSITION: WITHDRAWN by unanimous consent.

-COMMITTEE OVERSIGHT FINDINGS

-Pursuant to clause 2(l)(3)(A) of Rule XI of the Rules of the House of Representatives, the Committee held a legislative hearing and made findings that are reflected in this report.

-COMMITTEE ON GOVERNMENT REFORM AND OVERSIGHT

-Pursuant to clause 2(l)(3)(D) of Rule XI of the Rules of the House of Representatives, no oversight findings have been submitted to the Committee by the Committee on Government Reform and Oversight.

-NEW BUDGET AUTHORITY, ENTITLEMENT AUTHORITY, AND TAX EXPENDITURES

-In compliance with clause 2(l)(3)(B) of Rule XI of the Rules of the House of Representatives, the Committee finds that H.R 2281, the Digital Millennium Copyright Act of 1998, would result in no new or increased budget authority, entitlement authority, or tax expenditures or revenues.

-COMMITTEE COST ESTIMATE

-The Committee adopts as its own the cost estimate prepared by the Director of the Congressional Budget Office pursuant to section 402 of the Congressional Budget Act of 1974.

-CONGRESSIONAL BUDGET OFFICE ESTIMATE

-Pursuant to clause 2(l)(3)(C) of Rule XI of the Rules of the House of Representatives, the following is the cost estimate provided by the Congressional Budget Office pursuant to section 402 of the Congressional Budget Act of 1974.

-U.S. CONGRESS, CONGRESSIONAL BUDGET OFFICE, Washington, DC, July 22, 1998.
+COMMITTEE OVERSIGHT FINDINGS Pursuant to clause 2(1)(3)(A) of Rule XI of the Rules of the House of Representatives, the Committee held a legislative hearing and made findings that are reflected in this report.
+COMMITTEE ON GOVERNMENT REFORM AND OVERSIGHT Pursuant to clause 2(1)(3)(D) of Rule XI of the Rules of the House of Representatives, no oversight findings have been submitted to the Committee by the Committee on Government Reform and Oversight.
+NEW BUDGET AUTHORITY, ENTITLEMENT AUTHORITY, AND TAX EXPENDITURES In compliance with clause 2(1)(3)(B) of Rule XI of the Rules of the House of Representatives, the Committee finds that H.R 2281, the Digital Millennium Copyright Act of 1998, would result in no new or increased budget authority, entitlement authority, or tax expenditures or revenues.
+COMMITTEE COST ESTIMATE The Committee adopts as its own the cost estimate prepared by the Director of the Congressional Budget Office pursuant to section 402 of the Congressional Budget Act of 1974.
+CONGRESSIONAL BUDGET OFFICE ESTIMATE Pursuant to clause 2(1)(3)(C) of Rule XI of the Rules of the House of Representatives, the following is the cost estimate provided by the Congressional Budget Office pursuant to section 402 of the Congressional Budget Act of 1974: U.S. Congress, CONGRESSIONAL BUDGET OFFICE.
+Washington, DC, July 22, 1998.
 Hon.
 Tom Bliley, Chairman, Committee on Commerce, House of Representatives, Washington, DC.
 DEAR MR. CHAIRMAN: The Congressional Budget Office has prepared the enclosed cost estimate for H.R.
 2281, Digital Millennium Copyright Act of 1998.

 If you wish further details on this estimate, we will be pleased to provide them.
 The CBO staff contact is Mark Hadley (for federal costs), Pepper Santalucia (for the state and local impact), and Matt Eyles (for the private-sector impact).

 Sincerely,

-JUNE E. O'NEILL, Director.
+June E. O'Neill, Director.